 2. Find a Website designer/developer

 It is important you do this first before jumping to the last two steps, I’ve met clients who did this last and till today, they’re regretting their actions.
 Meeting a web designer/developer first can save you a lot of stress and money, the developer would help to guide you decipher what you really need for your company/ business/ church as the case may be.
-The designer/developer would also give you options as regards hosting and web technologies to be used giving you the downside and upside for each option for you to make a choice.
-This step alone would shape the entire process, it would help you get an estimate of the total cost, information required and the roles you need to play in the whole process.
+The designer/developer would also give you options as regards hosting and web technologies to be used, giving you the downside and upside for each option for you to make a choice.
+This step alone would shape the entire process, it would help you get an estimate of the total cost, information required and the roles you need to play in the whole process. click here to contact me to help you

 3. Pick a domain Name